A71as/RecordCrate/README.md

 - `VITE_SPOTIFY_REDIRECT_URI` (e.g., `https://<site>/callback`)
 - `VITE_API_BASE_URL` (point to the backend URL)

+### Discography API (production path)

+To avoid client-side rate limits and CORS issues, the frontend now prefers calling the backend for Discography data.

+Endpoints exposed by the backend:

+- `GET /api/discography/top-tracks?page=0&limit=50` → returns `{ entries: DiscographyEntry[], hasMore: boolean }`
+- `GET /api/discography/genres` → returns `{ genres: string[] }`

+Frontend base URL is controlled by `VITE_API_BASE_URL` (defaults to `http://localhost:4000` in dev if not set).
+The client will gracefully fall back to a dev-only direct Spotify flow if the backend endpoints are unavailable.

 ### Backend on AWS App Runner (recommended)

 See `server/README.md` for step-by-step instructions.
 High level: